 Some prayers to use when we cannot always meet together

-During this time when we cannot meet together as often as usual, we should all maintain our individual or family prayer life as a way of being church.
+Even when we are not meeting together, we should all maintain our individual or family prayer life as a way of being church.
 You will all have your own ways of praying, but you may find some of the prayers below helpful.